danangcrysnanto/bovine-graphs-mapping/README.md

 *Note*:

-We use ETH Zurich Leonhard Open Computing cluster, to parallelize all steps.
-Reproducing in local machine will not be reasonable in terms of memory and computing time.
+The data analyses utilized the ETH Zurich Leonhard Open High Performance Computing because of the high computing resources requirement.
+Reproducing in a local (dekstop) machine will not be possible in terms of memory and computing time.

-However, final results were available in `result` folder  and we have setup integration with `binder`, all analysis can be repeated using `launch binder` button as above (also possible in local dekstop after `cloning` the repo)
+However, final results are available in `result` folder  and we have setup integration with `binder`, final data analyses can be repeated using `launch binder` button as above (also possible in local dekstop after `cloning` the repo)

-The accompanying raw data for analysis from scratch is available in Zenodo, download and untar-unzip the files.
+The accompanying raw data for analyses are available via Zenodo, please download and untar-unzip the files.
 All raw data is available in `data` folder after unzipping.

 ```
-tar -zxvf data.tar.gz data
+tar -zxvf data.tar.gz
 ```